SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/suggested_rules_22f2afd2-c858-443d-8e06-7b335e439c29_do_not_edit_manually.md

     - **Effort:** intermediate

+??? abstract "Meterpreter or Cobalt Strike Getsystem Service Installation"

+    Detects the use of getsystem Meterpreter/Cobalt Strike command by detecting some of the techniques being used (technique 1,2 and 5).

+    - **Effort:** elementary

 ??? abstract "Microsoft Office Product Spawning Windows Shell"

     Detects a Windows command or scripting interpreter executable started from Microsoft Word, Excel, Powerpoint, Publisher and Visio.
 This typically indicates the parent process launched a malicious macro, or run an exploit.
 This infection vector is very common and could lead to the deployment of harmful malware.